cfuhrman/shellpak/README.md

 -   SunOS solaris 5.10
 -   AIX 1 7

-In addition, ShellPAK has been known to run on OpenSuSE, SuSE Enterprise Linux, Ubuntu, FreeBSD, and Cygwin.
+In addition, ShellPAK has been known to run on OpenSUSE, SuSE Enterprise Linux, Ubuntu, FreeBSD, and Cygwin.

 # Obtaining ShellPAK<a id="sec-2" name="sec-2"></a>